Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-1.md

 ### Overriding inherited behavior

-If you want to inherit from a class but change some of the behavior, you can do so by overriding the inherited behavior.
+If you want to inherit from a class but change some of the behavior, you can override the inherited behavior.

 By default, it's not possible to override a member function or property of a parent class.
 Just like with abstract classes, you need to add special keywords.

 #### Member functions

-To allow a function in the parent class to be overridden, use the `open` keyword before it's declaration in the parent class:
+To allow a function in the parent class to be overridden, use the `open` keyword before its declaration in the parent class:

 ```kotlin
 open fun displayInfo() {}